-Transfers in and out, including fund subsidies, are based on the 2016-17 Budget (excluding transfers to the Measure A Fund) and increase annually based on changes in the CPI (2% per year).
+Transfers in and out, including fund subsidies, are based on the proposed 2022-23 Budget and increase annually based on changes in the CPI.

 STATE BUDGET ACTIONS

 The forecast assumes no added cuts nor restoration of past cuts to cities.